Rome – Angels and Demons – the best way to see it is with the rush of a Hollywood movie !

 To explain.
 Tom Hanks plays Robert Langdon, a character born in New Hampshire USA in 1964.
 The book, written in 2000, was probably written to be a movie, with its short chapters, continuous cliff hangers and high pace.
 Another trait is the lack of description Dan Brown affords Langdon in the book; more typical of a movie script when the actor, costumier and director form part of the team who shape the character.
 In the movie Hanks is described as ‘Harrison Ford in Harris tweed’.

 Langdon plays water polo, suffers from claustrophobia and has an eidetic memory and phenomenal problem-solving talents.
 He is very clever!
 It is said Robert Langdon is named after John Langdon a graphic & ambigram designer, a writer, and Typography professor at Drexel University.
+If you book the Big Bus with us before 31st Dec 2017 Doris Visits has a code that works with our link, that gives you 12% off.
+BIGBUSTOURS12 Click the advert then use the code.

 The Book and the Movie …. what happened ?